JaschaWallmeier/OpenQDD/README.md

 Alternative way:
 1. In the `config.py` activate the option `create_csv`
 2. Run `Cycloid_plotter.py`.
 A `.csv` file will be created in the same directory
-3. Import the `.dxf` into your CAD package of choice and create a spline.
+3. Import the `.csv` into your CAD package of choice and create a spline.
 For Fusion360 i recommend an [alternate importer](https://github.com/CADstudioCZ/ImportSplineCSVg/) as the standard one has a few issues.
 This may lead to a few issues at the start/end of the spline, so dxf is the prefered option.